algorandfoundation/algokit-subscriber-py/docs/index.md

 The `id` of an inner transaction will be set to `{parent_transaction_id}/inner/{index-of-child-within-parent}` where `{index-of-child-within-parent}` is calculated based on uniquely walking the tree of potentially nested inner transactions.
 [This transaction in Allo.info](https://allo.info/tx/group/cHiEEvBCRGnUhz9409gHl%2Fvn00lYDZnJoppC3YexRr0%3D) is a good illustration of how inner transaction indexes are allocated (this library uses the same approach).

-All [returned](subscriptions.md#subscribedtransaction) transactions will have an `inner-txns` property with any inner transactions of that transaction populated (recursively).
+All [returned](subscriptions.md#subscribedtransaction) transactions will have an `inner_txns` property with any inner transactions of that transaction populated (recursively).

-The `intra-round-offset` field in a [subscribed transaction or inner transaction within](subscriptions.md#subscribedtransaction) is calculated by walking the full tree depth-first from the first transaction in the block, through any inner transactions recursively starting from an index of 0.
+The `intra_round_offset` field in a [subscribed transaction or inner transaction within](subscriptions.md#subscribedtransaction) is calculated by walking the full tree depth-first from the first transaction in the block, through any inner transactions recursively starting from an index of 0.
 This algorithm matches the one in Algorand Indexer and ensures that all transactions have a unique index, but the top level transaction in the block don't necessarily have a sequential index.

 ### State-proof support

 You can subscribe to [state proof](https://dev.algorand.co/concepts/protocol/stateproofs) transactions using this subscriber library.
 At the time of writing state proof transactions are not supported by algosdk v2 and custom handling has been added to ensure this valuable type of transaction can be subscribed to.

-The field level documentation of the [returned state proof transaction](subscriptions.md#subscribedtransaction) is comprehensively documented via [AlgoKit Utils](https://github.com/algorandfoundation/algokit-utils-ts/blob/main/src/types/indexer.ts#L277).
+The field level documentation of the [returned state proof transaction](subscriptions.md#subscribedtransaction) follows the Algorand Indexer transaction model.

 By exposing this functionality, this library can be used to create a [light client](https://dev.algorand.co/concepts/protocol/stateproofs).

 ### Simple programming model

-This library is easy to use and consume through [easy to use, type-safe TypeScript methods and objects](#entry-points) and subscribed transactions have a [comprehensive and familiar model type](subscriptions.md#subscribedtransaction) with all relevant/useful information about that transaction (including things like transaction id, round number, created asset/app id, app logs, etc.) modelled on the indexer data model (which is used regardless of whether the transactions come from indexer or algod so it's a consistent experience).
+This library is easy to use and consume through [easy to use, type-safe Python methods and dataclasses](#entry-points) and subscribed transactions have a [comprehensive and familiar model type](subscriptions.md#subscribedtransaction) with all relevant/useful information about that transaction (including things like transaction id, round number, created asset/app id, app logs, etc.) modelled on the indexer data model (which is used regardless of whether the transactions come from indexer or algod so it's a consistent experience).

 For more examples of how to use it see the [relevant documentation](subscriber.md).

 ### Easy to deploy

-Because the [entry points](#entry-points) of this library are simple TypeScript methods to execute it you simply need to run it in a valid JavaScript execution environment.
-For instance, you could run it within a web browser if you want a user facing app to show real-time transaction notifications in-app, or in a Node.js process running in the myriad of ways Node.js can be run.
+Because the [entry points](#entry-points) of this library are simple Python methods to execute it you simply need to run it in a valid Python execution environment.
+For instance, you could run it within a web server if you want a user facing app to show real-time transaction notifications in-app, or in a standalone Python process.

 Because of that, you have full control over how you want to deploy and use the subscriber; it will work with whatever persistence (e.g. sql, no-sql, etc.), queuing/messaging (e.g. queues, topics, buses, web hooks, web sockets) and compute (e.g. serverless periodic lambdas, continually running containers, virtual machines, etc.) services you want to use.